 - Learn more about sexual violence and the conduct process to help sort out your feelings as well as better support your friend.

-- Direct your friend to resources on campus, like Case Management & Victim Support Services and CAPS for Counseling Services where they can speak about what they are experiencing and process their feelings.
+- Direct your friend to resources on campus, like Case Management & Victim Support Services and the Counseling Center where they can speak about what they are experiencing and process their feelings.
 They might feel scared and overwhelmed about the conduct process, so encouraging them to speak to the Title IX Coordinator or the Office of Student Conduct to learn more about their rights and explain the investigation and adjudication processes can help manage their concerns.

 As you provide support to your friend, remember that you can best take care of others when you take care of yourself.
 Supporting someone who is dealing with sexual assault allegations can be confusing and emotionally fraught, so don't hesitate to reach out to those same support resources to get the help you need, too.